populse_mia.user_interface.data_browser package¶

 - update_table(take_tags_to_update=False)[source]¶

-Fill the table with the project’s data.
+Refresh the table with current project data.

 - Parameters: